anastassiavybornova/bike-node-planner/docs/step06_run_evaluation.md

 You can explore the results of the evaluation by (de)selecting layers in the QGIS project.
 For example, if you have provided a polygon layer `nature.gpkg`, you can now select "Nature/Network in nature areas" within the "Evaluate network" layer to explore which parts of the network run through the nature layer.
 Or, if you have provided a point layer `museums.gpkg`, you can now select "Museums" within the "Evaluate network" layer to explore which museums within vs. outside reach (dark vs. light color) of the network.

+> **Note:** This script can take a few minutes to run, during which time QGIS will appear to have frozen ❄️ - no need to worry!

 <p align="center"><img alt="Output layer of script 02" src="../docs/screenshots/script02.png" width=80%></p>

 **Once you see the message `script02.py ended successfully`, you can move on to the next script.**